 The Project is subject to approval under Ontario Regulation 359/09 (the "Regulation" or the "REA").
 In addition, all such projects require a Feed In Tariff Contract ("FIT Contract") from the Ontario Power Authority.
 The REA contains specific actions that proponents must include in their procedural consultation with Aboriginal communities, and the FIT Contract application emphasizes both the importance of Aboriginal consultation and the applicant's commitment to conducting it in a thorough manner.
 The process of Aboriginal consultation is sometimes described analogously as "the path we walk together"1, rather than as a specific step or task in a larger process.
-As a result, consultation in project development may not, and arguably should not, have a distinct start and end point (see Figure 1.2.1, below).
-Relationship building is a very large part of the process.
+As a result, consultation in project development may not, and arguably should not, have a distinct start and end point (see Figure 1.2.1, below) that perfectly aligns with regulatory milestones.
+Providing information, seeking mutual understanding, working towards consensus and relationship building are all part of the process.
+They all require time and ongoing effort.